-Minnesota State Grant spending also relies upon estimated tuition and fee increases for each sector.
-Information about tuition and fee increases for sectors and institutions for fiscal years 2010 and 2011 is gathered from representatives by November and February of each year.
+Minnesota State Grant spending also relies upon estimated tuition and fee increases for each institution type.
+Information about tuition and fee increases or fiscal years 2010 and 2011 is gathered from representatives by November and February of each year.
 It is important to remember that tuition increases have a compounding effect.